TinT1/boardgame/README.md

 #### 1. [Build Board Game](https://developer.cloud.unity3d.com/build/orgs/tinolov/projects/boardgame/)
 #### 2. Cloud Build -> Start New Builds

+### Creating pull requests :

+Creating pull request let's other people review code, and more important, let's them get familiar with what is done in certain commits.
+In theory we should never push commits to master.

+#### Convention for pull requests in Board Game

+You should name your pull request with next convention : waffle#[number of ticket]

+#### example :

+waffle#1 -> refering to number one ticket.

 # Organization

 Board game is managed over Waffle ticketing system : [WaffleBG](https://waffle.io/TinT1/boardgame)

-We strongly recommend writing tickets for problem found in game!!!
+We strongly recommend writing tickets for problems found in game!!!

 ### Board Game team members :
 #### Vitomir Canadi